-Business leaders should follow the same practice.
-Every time a decision is necessary, is the best effort made to obtain all the information you could on the topic?
-Do you obtain input from your detractors, as well as admirers?
-Do you think through not only what is popular, but what will happen months into the future?
-Do you consider the potential reaction by your customers?
+Business leaders should be very aware of the long-term consequences of their decisions.
+Every time a decision is necessary, is the best effort made to obtain all the information available on the topic?
+Are inputs and expectations obtained from detractors, as well as admirers?
+Is there a balance between not only what is popular, but what will happen months into the future?
+Did you consider the potential reaction by customers?
 Employees?
 Suppliers?
 Competitors?

 There are very few “perfect decisions.”
 All decisions have consequences.
 Often, there is a trade-off between the good outcomes, and the bad outcomes.
 But the key is to know them all, and balance the interests and outcomes.
 Consider the consequences, good and bad, and plan for them.
 Only by doing that can you avoid later saying “oops.”